No. 7 Squadron PAF: History

 It was later decided to reequip the Bandits with Dassault Mirage IIIO fighters procured from Australia in 1991.
 The A-5C fleet was transferred to other A-5C squadrons at PAF Base Peshawar, and experienced Mirage pilots, referred to in the squadron history book as "the magnificent 7", were brought to No. 7 Squadron.
 Mirage III training flights began on 24 November 1991, after the first three aircraft had been delivered from PAC Kamra's Mirage overhaul facility.
 On 15 February 1993 the unit's equipment was swapped with that of No. 22 Squadron, an Operational Conversion Unit for Mirage III/5 fighters.
 The Bandits continued operating Mirages, but a role had not yet been assigned to them.

 In 1997 the unit received the ex-Australian Mirage IIIO fighters, which had been upgraded under Project ROSE.
 These ROSE I fighters had been installed with new avionics, including FIAR Grifo M3 radar, which allowed the squadron's role to be changed from tactical attack to multi-role.
 Air-to-ground weapons delivery and other exercises were conducted, and the squadron was deployed over Balochistan for air defence prior to Pakistan's nuclear tests in 1998.
 Mirage of No 7 Squadron carried out the test of the Ra'ad missile.

+In December, 2023 the Squadron was relocated from Air Force Station, Masroor to Air Force Station, Mushaf due to the disbanding of CCS Mirage Squadron.
+Now, No 7.
+Squadron is performing dual operations including Tactical Attack and CCS.
+The aircraft of CCS Mirage have been merged with No 7 TA Squadron.
+This operational requirement was a greater move in the history of No 7 TA Squadron.
+No 7 Squadron is the only fighter squadron in Pakistan Air Force which is presently commanded by a Female Officer Commanding and a Female SEO.